 Rental Revenue Commercial.
-Total rent collections for commercial space after vacancy/ administrative, bad debt and discount or concession losses.
+Total rent collections for commercial space after vacancy/administrative, bad debt and discount or

-Revenue Losses to Collections.
-Amount of residential rents not received due to collection losses.
+Revenue Losses to Bad Debt/Collections.
+Amount of residential rents not received due to bad debt/collection losses.

 Revenue Losses to Concessions.
-Amounts of gross potential residential rents not received due to concessions.
+Amount of gross potential residential rents not received due to concessions.

 Revenue Losses to Vacancies.
 Amount of rental income for residential units not collected because of vacancies and other use of units, such as models and offices.

 Subsidized Property.
-A property that has controlled rents through a government subsidized program. (low-income housing).
+A property has controlled rents through a government subsidized program (low-income housing).